Australian Dictionary of Biography: General editors

+ADB Medal

+First awarded in 2002, the ADB Medal recognises outstanding contribution to the work of the ADB.
+As of April 2026, 27 people have received the medal.

 Publications

 Hardcopy volumes

 To date, the ADB has produced 19 hardcopy volumes of biographical articles on important and representative figures in Australian history, published by Melbourne University Press.
 In addition to publishing these works, the ADB makes its primary research material available to the academic community and the public.